frhanjav/bank-management-spring-boot/README.md

 # Bank Management System (Spring Boot)

+Originally a simple monolithic web application, it has been architected into a multi-container system with a separate frontend landing page and a Spring Boot backend, orchestrated by Docker and served through an Nginx reverse proxy.

-A monolithic web application built with Spring Boot demonstrating core banking functionalities with role-based access control (Manager, Staff, Customer).
+The application simulates core banking functionalities including user management (Manager, Staff, Customer), account management, loan/FD applications, and grievance filing.

 ## Overview